Vb2341/Hi-PEEC/README.md

 ####Without Git####
 The second way is to simply download the zip file that is contained in the master branch.
-Note that this is updated less often.
+This archive is kept up-to-date with the latest version released to master.

 You download the file by going to ```Source``` in the left sidebar, clicking on the file in the filelist and then clicking ```Raw```